Presenting the NSW Government with oversight of NSW’s infrastructure program

 Each year, Infrastructure NSW analyses all data collected during the IIAF process and provides the NSW Government with a report on key findings.

 Gateway, Health Check and Deep Dive Reviews are conducted in accordance with the Infrastructure NSW Review Workbooks (included in the ‘Resources’ tab of this webpage).

 The Infrastructure Investor Assurance Framework (IIAF) provides further detail on the processes.

-To enable a successful Review to take place, the delivery agency must identify each of the parties performing the role of ‘sponsor’, ‘deliverer’ and ‘asset owner/manager or operator’, as well as the individual SRO.
-It is essential that the delivery agency’s SRO participates in the Gateway Review process.
+Good governance and project/program assurance calls for a single individual, the Senior Responsible Officer (SRO), as the point of accountability and strategic responsibility.
+To enable a successful Review to take place, the delivery agency must identify each of the parties performing the role of ‘sponsor’, ‘deliverer’ and ‘asset owner/manager or operator’, as well as the individual acting as the SRO.

 To express your interest in becoming a Reviewer, please contact email@example.com to discuss next steps and specific requirements.